CharlesWHarrison/tip/README.md

 # Clustering vectors, matrices, and tensors using the Table Invitation Prior (TIP) in R
-This R library provides a Gibbs sampler for Bayesian clustering models that utilize the Table Invitation Prior (TIP) introduced by Harrison, He, and Huang (2022).
-TIP utilizes pairwise distance and pairwise similarity information between the observed data (i.e. subjects).
-The term ``subject'' is used to refer to an individual vector, matrix, or higher-order tensors.
-1. Vector-variate subject example: in the well-known Iris dataset there are 150 observed flowers; each flower is considered as an individual subject.
-2. Matrix-variate subject example: a single x-ray is taken for 57 adults, and each x-ray image is stored as a matrix where each value in the matrix varies between zero and one.
-In this case, there are 57 subjects (i.e. each x-ray is a subject).
-3. Tensor-variate subject example: 57 adults have their photograph taken in color.
-Each photograph corresponds to a 3-way tensor, and each of the 57 tensors correspond to a subject.

-Although the prior used is TIP, there are different options with respect to the likelihood functions.
-Currently there are two options for the likelihood model:

-1. The ```.likelihood_model = "CONSTANT"``` (fastest option) option refers to the scenario where the likleihood function returns a constant value regardless of the input (i.e. vectors, matrices, tensors) so that likelihood function has no role in the clustering.
-The "CONSTANT" likelihood may be applied to vector-variate datasets (e.g. the Iris dataset, US Arrests dataset, etc.), matrix-variate datasets (e.g. data pertaining to electroencephalograms (EEGs), grayscale images, etc.), and tensor-variate datasets (i.e. videos, colored-pictures, etc.).

-2. The ```.likelihood_model = "NIW"``` option refers to the scenario where the likelihood function uses a "Normal-Inverse-Wishart" likelihood function with respect to the current clusters in a given iteration in the Gibbs sampler.
-The "NIW" model is applicable to vector-variate datasets only (i.e. the Iris dataset, US Arrests dataset, etc.).

-## Installing tip
 ```
-# From CRAN
+# Install from CRAN
 install.packages("tip")
 ```

 ```
-# From GitHub
+# Install from GitHub
 devtools::install_github("STATS-ML/tip")
 ```

+This R library provides a Gibbs sampler for Bayesian clustering models that utilize the Table Invitation Prior (TIP) introduced by Harrison, He, and Huang (2022).
+TIP utilizes pairwise distance and pairwise similarity information between the observed data (i.e. subjects).
+The term ''subject'' is used to refer to an individual vector, matrix, or higher-order tensors.
+1. **Vector-variate subject example**: in the Iris dataset there are 150 observed flowers, and each flower's characteristics (not including their species) is captured by a ``4 x 1`` vector.
+Each flower is considered as an individual subject, so there are 150 subjects.
+2. **Matrix-variate subject example**: a single X-ray is taken for 57 adults, and each X-ray image is stored as a ``512 x 512`` matrix where each value in the matrix varies between zero and one (i.e., a grayscale image).
+Each X-ray is considered as an individual subject, so there are 57 subjects.
+3. **Tensor-variate subject example**: 23 adults have an fMRI taken.
+Each fMRI image corresponds to a 3-way tensor, each of the 23 3-way tensors correspond to an individual subject, so there are 23 subjects.

+Although the prior used is TIP, there are different options with respect to the likelihood functions.
+Currently there are three options for the likelihood model:

+1. The ``.likelihood_model = "CONSTANT"`` is the fastest option and can be used for vectors, matrices, and higher-order tensors (i.e., ``.data`` is not used).
+The "CONSTANT" option returns a constant likelihood function value regardless of the observed data so that likelihood function has no role in the clustering.
+The "CONSTANT" likelihood option may be used for vector-variate datasets (e.g. the Iris dataset, US Arrests dataset, etc.), matrix-variate datasets (e.g. data pertaining to electroencephalograms (EEGs), grayscale images, etc.), and higher-order tensor-variate datasets (i.e. videos, colored-pictures, etc.).

+2. The ``.likelihood_model = "NIW"`` option can be used for vector-datasets only (i.e., ``.data`` is a ``.data.frame``).
+The "NIW" option uses a "Normal-Inverse-Wishart" likelihood function with respect to the current clusters and the new cluster in a given iteration in the Gibbs sampler.
+Examples of vector-variate data include the Iris dataset, US Arrests dataset, and so on.

+3. The ``.likelihood_model = "MNIW"`` option can be used for matrix-variate data (i.e., ``.data`` is a ``list`` of matrices).
+The "MNIW" option uses a "Matrix-Normal-Inverse-Wishart" likelihood function with respect to the current clusters and the new cluster in a given iteration in the Gibbs sampler.
+Examples of matrix-variate data include EEG data, grayscale images (i.e., X-rays or black and white photographs), graph data, and so on.
+Note that "MNIW" may be used for vector-variate data by passing a list of matrices that have either 1 row and multiple columns or matrices that have one column and multiple rows.

 ## Clustering the Iris Dataset (i.e. vectors) with a Normal-Inverse-Wishart (NIW) likelihood and a TIP prior
 ```